Opening the Charge Port

 - Charging: The current power of the charger.

-- Charging rate: The maximum current available from the attached charge cable.
+- Charging rate: The current charging speed that the vehicle is charging.

 - Range gained: Estimated increase in driving distance achieved in the charging session.